Packers make a rare free agency splash, sign tight end Martellus Bennett

 — Aaron Rodgers (@AaronRodgers12) March 10, 2017

-The Packers had been looking for a productive tight end since Jermichael Finley had to retire due to a neck injury, and Cook had a solid last season on a one-year deal.
+The Packers had been looking for a productive tight end since Jermichael Finley had to retire due to a neck injury, and Cook had a solid 2016 on a one-year deal.
 The Packers lined up Cook in many spots to create mismatches, and expect them to do the same with Bennett.

 Thompson has been criticized for rarely signing any free agents, although his rare free-agent signings like Charles Woodson, Ryan Pickett, Julius Peppers and Cook have worked out well.
 When the Packers re-signed outside linebacker Nick Perry on Thursday, they structured it so there was a small salary-cap hit in the first year, indicating they would be a player in free agency.
 They ended up grabbing one of the best offensive players on the market.